 Rain seems particularly prevalent in the band's history.
 New jackets had to be acquired when torrential rain on Epsom Derby Day caused the dye to leach from the burgundy jackets, turning all the players' shirts pink.
 Similarly the band got well and truly soaked in 1984 as they played for the Queen at the opening of Epsom's shopping centre.
 However, appreciative articles from the local papers showed that the band's playing did at least help to maintain the spirits of the waiting crowd.

 One of strengths of the band over all these years has been its friendly nature.
 Many families have played together in the band, such as the five members of the Warne family who played during the 1970s including the then MD, Alec Warne.
 His daughter Carol, who joined in 1971, still plays on the cornet back bench today and Alec still accompanies the band to Stevenage each year for London & Southern Counties Areas.
 The band takes real pride in working as a team and everyone is encouraged to take part.
 Unlike in other bands, no ringers are brought in for contests and parts are never switched round - the band plays and competes together with everyone being given a chance.
 As a result the band's success in contests has varied over the years.
-However, of late the band has been on a roll, reaching the 3rd section national finals in 2007 and the second section national finals the following year.
-Consequently the band is now competing within the first section.
+However, the twenty-first century has seen a great deal of success with visits to the 3rd section national finals in 2007 and the 2nd section national finals in 2008, 2013 and 2019, along with time spent gaining experience in the 1st section.